jeremy-rifkin/libassert/README.md

 The following can be used to set application-wide settings:

-- `asserts::config::set_color_output(bool)` Enables or disables colored assertion messages on TTY outputs.
-It is thread-safe (not that that should ever matter).
+- `asserts::config::set_color_output(bool)` Enables or disables colored assertion messages on TTY outputs by the default assertion handler.
+This is thread-safe, not that it should ever matter.

 The following configurations can be applied on a per-TU basis: